Azure Classic v5.43.0, May 6 23

 The IPGroupCIDR resource accepts the following input properties:

-that should be added to the IP Group.
-Changing this forces a new IP Group CIDR to be created.- ip_
+The ID of the destination IP Group.
+Changing this forces a new IP Group CIDR to be created.

 Outputs